xlnsresearch/xlns/src/xlnsconf/README.md

 __lpvip_ufunc__: Low Precision Very Insignificant Power (Arnold,2004) with (Mitchell,1962) to approximate Gaussian Log

+__utah_tayco_ufunc__: unpartitioned linear Taylor interpolation and/or (Coleman, 2000) cotransformation of Gaussian Log contributed by the University of Utah (Thanh Son Nguyen and Alexey Alexey Solovyev), the accuracy of which has been proven using Lean4.

 __xlnsudFracnorm__: override ``__add__`` of ``xlnsud`` for Fractional Normalization, (Tsiraras-Paliouras,2017) or (Zhang-Han,2024)

 These can be classified as those that are ufunc configurations and those that are not.